gunaworks/playwright-github-actions-demo/README.md

 # Lokalise Test Automation task

-In this project, the test automation framework is created using Playwright and Typescript.
+In this project, the automation framework is created using Playwright and Typescript.
 The tests can be executed locally and also in docker containers.

 _The task is to automate the following scenarios_ -